Charger1423jr/ASE285-HW6/README.md

 - April 12th - Create MongoDB Database collection for assignment.
 Test Integrations so far and ensure database is properly connected.
 - April 14th - Develop `passwordjs.js` so that it tests the encrypted passwords to see if they match the stored passwords.
 - April 15-May 1st - Check over and perform bug fixes.
 Upload all files to Github for Submission.

-Test Coverage:
-- April 12th - `password.txt` encrypted through `createpassword.js` properly and the email with hashed password was stored in MongoDB database
-- April 14th - Test `passwordjs.js` to ensure it is reading the files properly and relaying correct responses.